 Industrial production in Mozambique fell 4 percent year-on-year in June of 2020, following a 4.4 percent increase in the previous month.
 It was the first monthly decline in industrial activity since last November, due to the Covid-19 blow.
 Main decreases were recorded for mining & quarrying (-36.7 percent vs -23.3 percent in May); coke, petroleum products, chemicals, rubber & plastics (-64.6 percent vs -52.4 percent) and wood, paper and pulp, printing (-59.1 percent vs -53.6 percent).
 On a monthly basis, industrial production grew 4.8 percent, slowing from a 10.1 percent surge in May.

 Industrial Production in Mozambique averaged 8.67 percent from 2012 until 2020, reaching an all time high of 38.20 percent in August of 2014 and a record low of -12.70 percent in January of 2016.
 This page provides the latest reported value for - Mozambique Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Mozambique Industrial Production - values, historical data and charts - was last updated on September of 2020.

-Industrial Production in Mozambique is expected to be 8.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Mozambique to stand at 12.00 in 12 months time.
-In the long-term, the Mozambique Industrial Production is projected to trend around 9.40 percent in 2020, according to our econometric models.
+Industrial Production in Mozambique is expected to be 2.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Mozambique to stand at 3.00 in 12 months time.
+In the long-term, the Mozambique Industrial Production is projected to trend around 7.00 percent in 2021 and 6.40 percent in 2022, according to our econometric models.